-This recipe for an oven-baked strawberry and rhubarb risotto is seriously delicious.
-It might even be one of the best things I’ve ever made – my husband certainly thought so.
+And so it wasn’t a surprise to me that this recipe for an oven-baked rhubarb and strawberry risotto turned out to be seriously delicious.
+So much so that Mr Sneaky Veg declared that it was one of the best things I’ve ever made.
 It is a fantastic summer dessert that tastes just as amazing the next day eaten straight from the fridge with a spoon.
-I might have done this while hiding behind the fridge door so the kids didn’t see me.
+(I might have done this while hiding behind the fridge door so the kids didn’t see me.)

 The sweet risotto is spiced with Schwartz ground cinnamon, juniper berries, cloves and a vanilla pod and the flavours are just gorgeous.
 I was really impressed with the quality of the Schwartz spices – the smells as I undid the lids were divine.
 I didn’t know much about what to use juniper berries for – apart from gin of course – but it turns out that they are used for flavouring sweet dishes and cakes, as well as many meat dishes.

-Here’s how to make oven-baked strawberry and rhubarb risotto:
+Here’s how to make oven-baked rhubarb and strawberry risotto:

 - 1 tsp ground cinnamon